ArmandoPires103/lab-user-experience-and-design/readme.md

 - [Crafted](https://experiencecrafted.com/)

-Take a look at the sites above and notice what makes these sites successful and an example of good UX and UI.
+1. Take a look at the sites above and notice what makes these sites successful and an example of good UX and UI.
 Use the categories from [Nielsen’s Heuristics: 10 Usability Principles To Improve UI Design](https://aelaschool.com/en/interactiondesign/10-usability-heuristics-ui-design/) to confirm the design success.

-### Part 3 - Case Report Writing

 Below are examples of a UX Case Study Analyses.

+2. Investigate and note the structure one or more of these Case Studies

 - [Jambb](https://www.finna.wang/jambb)
 - [Memento](https://mahsakeyhani.com/memento.html)
 - [Perfect Recipes App](https://blog.tubikstudio.com/case-study-recipes-app-ux-design/)

+### Part 3 - Case Report Writing

 In your ` case-study.md` file, use `markdown` to prepare a mini UX case report Use the `assets` folder for any images that you want to include.